meetoseh/backend/docs/redis/keys.md

     huge load spike downstream of the cache, which would then cause downstream errors that prevent the cache from being filled in, causing more errors, etc.

+-   `journeys:profile_pictures:{uid}:{journey_time}` goes to the trivial json serialization of UserProfilePictures in

+    ```py
+    class ProfilePicturesItem:
+        user_sub: str
+        image_file_uid: str

+    class UserProfilePictures:
+        journey_uid: str
+        journey_time: int
+        fetched_at: float
+        profile_pictures: List[ProfilePicturesItem]
+    ```

+    this is used [here](../../journeys/routes/profile_pictures.py) and has a short expiration time (on the order of minutes).
+The journey time is typically in integer multiples of 2 seconds.

+    This is the profile pictures to choose from prior to customization, since user customization is not cached (as it's unlikely to be retrieved again).

+-   `journeys:profile_pictures:cache_lock:{uid}:{journey_time}` goes to the string
+    '1' if an instance is attempting to fill the cache for the corresponding profile pictures, and goes to nothing if they are not.
+This acts similarly to load-shedding to prevent a negative feedback loop filling the cache.

 ### Stats namespace

 These are regular keys which are primarily for statistics, i.e., internal purposes,